ucan-wg/revocation/README.md

 ## 4.2 Monotonicity

-Since Revocations MUST NOT be reverable, a new Delegation SHOULD be issued if a Revocation was issued in error.
+Since Revocations MUST NOT be reversable, a new Delegation SHOULD be issued if a Revocation was issued in error.

 ``` mermaid
 flowchart LR